juancolacelli/juancolacelli.com/content/blog/00007-welcome-to-the-dark-side/index.en.md

 aliases: [/gamedev/welcome-to-the-dark-side/]
 ---

-Today I've been woking on game lights.
+Today I've been working on game lights.

 Game lights have been in the game since the beginning, but they worked more like a glowing instead of lights.

 Now the game is in darkness and it's enlightened by lights.
-Additionally springboard and lives now have their own light.
+Additionally, springboard and lives now have their own light.

 ![Dark mode](dark_mode.png)

 Also I noticed that lava was offtopic, since I changed the game theme.

-So, lava has been replaced with a laser that will follow player along (player dies if it passes through).
+So, lava has been replaced with a laser that will follow the player along (the player dies if it passes through).

 ![Laser](laser.gif)